 - The University recently ran the Bath Spa checks-in initiative which provided an informal and safe space for students to talk about how they’re doing, with free pizza and hot chocolate too!

 - Shout! is a confidential text service for anyone in crisis, anytime and anywhere.
-The service is free, text BSU to 85258 for advice and support during a tough time.
+The service is free, text SHOUT to 85258 for advice and support during a tough time.

 - The Bath Spa Care Dogs - with their waggy tails and wet noses, the Bath Spa Care Dogs are a great way to beat the blues.
 Keep an eye out for when the dogs are next around campus.

 - The SU Advice Centre offers friendly and confidential advice on a range of different topics including housing, academic, finance and mental wellbeing.

 I really hope that I was able to give you some good advice in this blog post, but if there is one thing I want you to take away more than anything else, it would be this – you are not alone.

 There are so many people who are experiencing a similar thing to you in this very moment and if you feel like you need to, reach out to the university community around you.
 It has your back.

 Disclaimer: The Bath Spa blog is a platform for individual voices and views from the University's community.
 Any views or opinions represented in individual posts are personal, belonging solely to the author of that post, and do not represent the views of other Bath Spa staff, or Bath Spa University as an institution.

 - Education and teaching

 - Students and alumni